 Pick your favorite template and get to work!
 Then learn a fun fact and explore more by the light of your “NOAA-o’-lantern!”
 Check them out below and download the printable templates when you’re ready to carve.

-Tag us (If you dare!): Carve a pumpkin using one of our NOAA templates, tag NOAA Education in your pumpkin photos, and you’ll receive a free “Science is cool” sticker from us!
+Tag us (If you dare!): Carve a pumpkin using one of our NOAA templates and tag NOAA Education in your pumpkin photos!
 You can find us @NOAAEducation on Twitter, Facebook, and Instagram.

 This October, NOAA is celebrating its 50th Anniversary!
 Learn more about our history of science, service, and stewardship.